Martha Visser't Hooft: Late career

 A solo retrospective of Visser't Hooft's paintings and drawings was held in 1973 at the Charles Burchfield Center.
 Her work was later exhibited in the same venue as part of a Patteran Society group show in 1975.

 In 1991, a major retrospective of her works was held at the David Anderson Gallery in Buffalo.
 For this show an illustrated catalogue was produced by The Poetry/Rare Books Collection and The State University of New York at Buffalo.
 Essays were contributed by Robert J. Bertholf and Albert L. Michaels, and included commentary by the artist.

 Collections

 Visser't Hooft's paintings are collected across the United States.
 Public collections include the Albright Knox Art Gallery, the Whitney Museum of American Art, the Burchfield Penney Art Center, and the Columbia Museum of Art.

 Personal life

 Visser't Hooft married Franciscus Visser 't Hooft, a Dutch chemist, in 1928.
 They had three children.

 Legacy

-Her archives are held by the Burchfield Penney Art Center in Buffalo, NY.
+Her archives are held by the Burchfield Penney Art Center in Buffalo, New York.